-Cure Medical donates 10% of net income to medical research in pursuit of a cure for spinal cord injuries and central nervous system disorders.
-For information on scientific advancements, visit www.curemedical.com.
-For information on Cure Medical catheters, contact your distributor of quality healthcare products.
+Cure Medical supports medical research.
+For information on Cure Medical catheters, visit www.curemedical.com or contact your distributor of quality healthcare products.

-Instruction Guide to Sterile Intermittent Catheterization For Parents of Girls Using the Cure Catheter® Closed System
+Instruction Guide to Sterile Intermittent Catheterization For Parents of Girls Using the Cure Catheter[®] Closed System

 This educational material is provided by Cure Medical in an effort to answer questions and address possible concerns about the sterile intermittent catheterization process.
 By following the basic steps for sterile intermittent catheterization, it is possible to quickly master the technique.
 As many parents have found, the process becomes a simple part of a daily routine for your child's bladder management and urinary tract health.